satviksinha12/Team-Prometheus-24BCE2001-Submission/README.md

-           /best.pt (Yolo V8 model file trained from own dataset) /train.py python file that was used in training /program.py - python file with code for real time object detection using OpenCV
+           /best.pt (Yolo V8 model file trained from own dataset) /train.py python file that was used in training /program.py - python file with code for real time object detection using OpenCV and a DOCX file with explanation of how it was done Task2 has-

-Task2 has-
          /dataanalysis(24BCE2001).ipynb - Jupiter note book file with required graphs / " - A pdf version of jupyter notebook